 Why do I need a contact lens prescription?

 In the United States, it is illegal to sell contact lenses without a prescription, and for good reason.
 After all, a contact lens is a medical device.
 One that fits poorly or is not made from a material that is well-suited to your eyes can cause distorted vision, discomfort, infection, inflammation, swelling, and abrasion.
 In rare cases, ill-fitting contacts could result in permanent damage to eye tissue.

 When does my prescription expire?

-When your prescription expires, you will not be able to buy any more contact lenses until your eye doctor updates your prescription.
-An eye exam is required to ensure your general eye health and that your contact lenses are not adversely affecting your vision.
+When your prescription expires, you will not be able to buy any more contact lenses until your eye care practitioner updates your prescription.
+This will require an eye exam to check your general eye health and to be certain that contact lenses are not adversely affecting your eyes.
 "Just because your contact lenses feel comfortable and seem to be working well does not mean that your eye health is okay," says Dr. Wende.
 "There may be microscopic problems that can only be seen with a slit lamp, a type of microscope used during an eye exam."

-Problems with contacts are unlikely to prevent you from wearing contacts forever.
-In most cases, a change to a different type of lens or contact lens solution will solve the problem.
+If you are diagnosed with a contact lens-related problem, it is unlikely that you will have to stop wearing your contacts permanently.
+In most cases, a change to a different type of lens or different type of contact lens solution will solve the problem.